Ubaidullah-Web-Dev/LinkedIn-Post-Generator/README.md

 ---

 ### Step 4: Install Dependencies
-Now, install all the required Python libraries for the app to function (like `textual` for the UI and `Pillow` for the graphics).
+Now, install all the required Python libraries for the app to function (like `textual` for the UI, `Pillow` and `NumPy` for the graphics, and `python-dotenv` for secrets).

 ```bash
 pip install -r requirements.txt